Allegheny-Computer-Science-102-F2020/cs102-F2020-slides/README.md

 - Run the program that uses the different set operations: `python set-operations.py`
 - Run the program that demonstrates the use of set comprehensions: `python set-comprehension.py`
 - Run the program that demonstrates the use of set comprehensions and Boolean logic: `python set-comprehension-logical.py`
+- Run the program that shows how to create a finite set using Sympy: `python finiteset-creation.py`
+- Run the program that shows how to perform operations on a finite set using Sympy: `python finiteset-operations.py`
+- Run the program that demonstrates that a finite set in Sympy removes repeated elements: `python finiteset-repeats.py`
+- Run the program that shows how to perform subsets with the finite set in Sympy: `python finiteset-subsets.py`
+- Run the program that shows to how calculate logical-and-probability with finite set in Sympy: `python probability-event-and.py`
+- Run the program that shows to how calculate logical-or-probability with finite set in Sympy: `python probability-event-or.py`
+- Run the program that demonstrates a basic probably calculation in Python: `python probability-example.py`

 Please note that these are what I would call "Python program segments" in that they do not leverage a framework, like Poetry, for building Python applications.
 While these programs will execute and produce output in your terminal window, they do not provide either a command-line or a web-based interface.
 Unless stated otherwise, these programs also do not assume that you have any additional Python packages installed on your laptop.
+With that said, the programs that use the `FiniteSet` package assume that you have installed the `sympy` package by typing `pip install sympy`.
 Finally, these programs contain debugging output not listed on the slides, thereby better ensuring that you can understand how the program accepts input and produces output.
 Here is an example from running the command `python mean-compute.py` program:

 ```
 Called compute_mean with numbers = [5, 10, 5, 10, 5]